-OMA Insurance offers two life insurance products; Group term to 75 and Flex term 10/20 through New York Life.
-Most physicians with OMA life insurance have Group term to 75 where rates increase every 5 years, a premium refund is paid at year-end, policies are not convertible to permanent insurance and up to $2,000,000 is available.
+As of 2019, OMA Insurance offers two life insurance products; Group term to 75 and Flex term 10/20 through New York Life.
+Most physicians with OMA life insurance have Group term to 75 where rates increase every 5 years, a refund may be paid at year-end, policies are not convertible to permanent insurance and up to $2,000,000 is available.
 At age 65, the OMA Group term 75 life insurance benefit decreases by 10% per year while the rate does not change.
 At age 75, up to 10% of the original coverage may be paid up.
 The Flex term 10/20 insurance product was introduced a few years ago and offers a 10 or 20-year term insurance policy that is convertible to permanent insurance.
 There is no premium rebate on the Flex term insurance and up to $3,000,000 is available.
 The total life insurance available with OMA is $5,000,000.

 Through the OSA’s OMA Life Insurance Replacement Program, physician’s and their spouse/partner can replace up to $5,000,000 of OMA life insurance with the identical amount of life insurance with the RBC Your TermTM 10 life insurance.

 In order to be eligible for OMA insurance, OMA members must be in good standing, which means they must be up to date on their membership fees.
 With the OSA, there is no reference to being in good standing or membership fees in order to qualify or maintain your insurance.

 - RBC Your TermTM10 policies are renewable to age 100.